 No matter how well you prepare, there is a very good chance you will have an unexpected budget hiccup or two every month.
+Our debt counselors know these things happen.
 And since each month varies, so will those surprise expenses.
 Here are a few unexpected October budget items that you can plan for to avoid debt.

 6 Unexpected October Budget Items